 PLUSCENT 32 Pint Dehumidifier for Home Basement

-PLUSCENT’s 32-pint capacity makes it a smart pick for medium-to-large grow tents and basement spaces.
+Best Mid-Capacity Room Pick: PLUSCENT’s 32-pint capacity makes it a smart pick for medium-to-large grow tents, basement rooms, and lung rooms where moisture can build up quickly.
 You can pull up to 32 pints of moisture a day, covering as much as 2,500 square feet.
 Choose DEHU, CONT, or DRY mode to match your humidity needs, and set the 24-hour timer for hands-off control.
 Use the 39.4-inch hose for continuous drainage or the 2L tank with auto-stop protection.
 It runs quietly at 39–42 dB, includes auto-restart and auto-defrost, and its washable filter, wheels, and child lock make everyday use easy.

 Best For: Homeowners, renters, and growers who need a quiet, compact dehumidifier for basements, large rooms, or medium-to-large grow tents with flexible drainage options.